shadow-robot/OmniIsaacGymEnvs/README.md

 There was an error running python
 ```

 On the third machine (also RTX3090) we get a segmentation fault 100% of the time.
-All three machines are running the same nvidia driver version and same linux kernel version.
+All three machines are running the same nvidia driver version, same linux kernel version, and have containers created with the same `docker/run_docker_viewer.sh` script.

 (Note: Object gravity has been disabled to help debug hand movements and simulation starting)